ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 debug commands to the engine, as opposed to chatting.
 If you have windows, you can run your program under ChatScriptIDE to debug it interactively.
 See the ChatScript-Debugger manual.

+Debugging commands only show their data if user logging is enabled.
+In cs_init.txt you can put 'userlogging-file' or create at top level the file 'userlogging.txt'.

 If the system detects bugs during execution, they go into `TMP/bugs.txt` You can erase the entire contents of the TMP directory any time you want to.
 But odds are this is not your problem.